-A parallel method for computing interior eigenvalues and corresponding eigenvectors of generalized eigenvalue problems that arise from molecular orbital computation was considered.
-In the present application, matrices often have a relatively large number of nonzero elements, and eigenpairs are required in a specific part of the spectrum.
+A parallel method for computing interior eigenvalues and corresponding eigenvectors of generalized eigenvalue problems which arise from molecular orbital computation was considered.
+In our application, matrices often have relatively large number of nonzero elements, and we require some eigenpairs in a specific part of the spectrum.